Frequently Asked Questions

 I can’t login to the participant pool site, and it’s giving me a “Warning” message.
 What should I do?

-Login information is created largely during the first two weeks of the semester; try again after Add/Drop ends.
-New login information must be created even if you participated in the participant pool in a previous semester.
+Login information is created largely before the semester and after the Add/Drop date.
+New participant accounts on Sona must be created each semester, even if you used in the participant pool in a previous semester.

 Why won’t the participant pool site let me sign up for an online study?